Matthattan/Odds-Calculator/README.md

 ### Version 18.1
 - changed it so, out of the new RB Loomians, only rb eleguana displays alpha and gamma odds

+### Version 18.2
+- Added Summer Mimask
+- Moved RB Glacadia and Arceros to the Roaming calculator
+- Fixed Roaming page so it hides alpha odds if the loomian doesn't have a gleaming form